 While this is fantastic, I think it’s really important for us as parents to take responsibility for our children’s internet safety, and while it can feel tedious – seriously, I cannot figure out Snapchat! – we do need to stay current and up to date with what they are doing if we hope to keep them safe.
 As they become teenagers, it may be harder to do, but if you set an expectation of awareness from the outset, I suspect you’ll get away with it for a while longer than if you don’t.
 At the moment my daughter’s Flipagram account says ‘my mum checks my profile every day’ right up there in the profile, so anyone who wants to comment or interact knows about it from the the get-go.

 Some of the things parents can and must do, however, is to familiarise ourselves with parental controls on our network settings, parental controls on our computers and other devices – I really love Kindle’s Freetime App for this – and making sure that SafeSearch is set on things that can search the internet.
 While it’s not fool-proof, YouTube has a ‘Restricted Mode’ opt-in setting and games consols have some options too.
+I’ve recently started to looking into the benefits of having a vpn for chrome, or whatever browser you use, and I think it’s definitely something I could see myself looking to get in the future and adding onto my daughter’s phone for a little extra layer of security.

 Even your mobile phone – or your child’s can be controlled through usage controls, content filtering and location and monitoring settings.
 Children are supposed to be around 13 years of age to use Facebook and Twitter and many other social media applications, and you can help your child by checking their privacy settings, and always, always, always switch off in-app purchasing, and add a password for purchases too – this doesn’t have to be to prevent purchases, but to prevent accidental purchases!
 I switched mine off at one point and my daughter bought £35 worth of lives on the Frozen Free Fall game!
 Not her fault at all, really – she didn’t understand that it was actual real money changing hands.
+It’s also definitely worth reading this mspy installation android guide if you want to monitor your child’s phone.

 Along with Internet Matters and Internet Watch Foundation, I think The Right Click is a valuable service to help children understand not only the risks, but to understand that the virtual world is also the real world in a lot of ways, and just as you wouldn’t leave your front door open for any stranger to come on inside, you also don’t want to do that on line.